-Following the directions, take the paved road behind the restaurant and walk about 100 meters until you see on the left, a stone staircase leading to the “ Ruins of St. Thomas" (XII century).
-Here follow the road in front of the site that goes over the highway, then turn right to reach the path that climbs between peasant houses and typical Ligurian cultivated fields named "Fasce".
+Following the signs, take Via San Tomaso and follow it for about 300 meters until you will find on the left a stone staircase that leads to the “ Ruins of San Tomaso” (12th century).
+Here continue on the road in front of the site that passes over the highway, then turn right to reach the path that climbs between peasant houses and typical Ligurian cultivated fields named "Fasce".

 - From 2h to 3h